Adult Hearing and Balance (Audiology)

 You can find more support and advice on how to improve your hearing in our guides.
 We’ve also included contact details for local and national charities and councils.

-Here are some signs to look out for if you think you have a hearing problem.
+Look for these signs if you think you have a hearing problem.

 - I don’t always hear when someone calls my name